Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 ![Untitled(23)](https://github.com/Wanasgheo/Writeups/assets/111740362/33c4987b-0598-431d-97bb-9dd82b81cbcc)

-Don’t worry about the error it worked anyway, so by checking the permission of `wget`
+Don’t worry about the error it worked anyway, as you can see  by checking the permission of `wget`

 ![Untitled(24)](https://github.com/Wanasgheo/Writeups/assets/111740362/22c9b103-14cc-4bd9-b716-0e43cbcd04b4)